 “No, that’s your name.
 Who are you?” said the woman with bright red hair from the back.

-“Um, I’m a 56-year old man,” I responded in an almost question-like manner, looking for some kind of indication of what they were after.
+“Um, I’m a 56-year-old man?”
+My response was more of a question, as I looked for some kind of indication of what they were after.

 The group seemed to be getting agitated with me now.

 “Ah, let’s see, I’m someone who hates this exercise right now,” I joked, totally lost.

 An older man stood up and approached me in front of the group.
 He smiled and softly said, “Yes, I can see you are uncomfortable, but who are you?”